 How to Watch live TV on Apple TV

 There are a lot of services that will allow you to watch live TV on Apple TV, but many of them fall into a few basic categories.
 Rather than repeat ourselves below, let’s chat about the basic types of services now.

 The first few services we’ll list here are live TV streaming services.
 Also called “skinny bundles,” these are pay TV services that offer live network television channels.
 That makes them look and feel a lot like cable, but you’ll notice the difference when the bill comes: these slimmed-down channel bundles are significantly more affordable than the bulky cable bundles they’re making obsolete.

 After a few other services that we’ll talk more about below, we’ll reach the last few services on this list, which are all sports league streaming services.
 The major American sports leagues (and some more minor ones) have streaming services of their own.
 These services generally (with a few exceptions) offer only content that is not airing on pay TV near you.
 In other words, you can expect to get every regular-season game except for ones featuring teams in your market and for those games which are nationally televised.
 For out-of-market fans, these league streaming services represent a fantastic option for streaming live TV on Apple TV.

 Ready to meet the specific services?
 Here’s how to watch live TV on Apple TV.

-DIRECTV NOW is one of the fresher faces among the OTT skinny bundles, but it’s already a worthy rival to Sling TV and PlayStation Vue.
-Like its competitors, DIRECTV NOW offers a slimmed-down package of network TV stations for far less than cable charges.
+DIRECTV NOW is the live TV streaming service from AT&T. Like its competitors, DIRECTV NOW offers a slimmed-down package of network TV stations for far less than cable charges – or, to be more precise, it offers several.
+You can choose “Live a Little” ($35 per month), or can opt for larger and pricier options.
 Streaming quality is great, and DIRECTV NOW also has some quality on-demand content.
-You can test it out with its free trial.
+You can try it out for free by clicking the link below.